rcbell1/pyProjExample/README.md

 you get tends to be older.
 This project was made with poetry v1.3.2.\
 `curl -sSL https://install.python-poetry.org | python3 -`
 3. Make sure virtualenv is installed.
-Other python virtual environment managers should work, but this has only been tested using virtualenv.\
+Other python virtual environment managers should work, but this has only been tested using virtualenv.
+Having anaconda installed has given me problems making this work in the past.
+If you use anaconda just for virtual environment management, I recommend uninstalling anaconda and using virtualenv.\
 `pip install virtualenv`
 4. Create the virutal environment.\
-`mkdir -p ~/virtualenvs && virtualenv -p /usr/bin/python3.xx ~/virtualenvs/pyexamp`
+`mkdir -p ~/virtualenvs && virtualenv -p /usr/bin/python3.XX ~/virtualenvs/pyexamp`
 5. Activate the virtual environment you just created.\
 `source ~/virtualenvs/pyexamp/bin/activate`
 6. `git clone git@github.com:rcbell1/pyProjExample.git`